 Like cars, e-bikes need to be regularly maintained.
-Improper maintenance can result in increased wear and tear of all bike parts, including hydraullic ebike brakes.
-Getting your e-bike regularly serviced and maintained by a mechanic will ensure that your components are in good repair and that they last as long as possible!
+Improper maintenance can result in increased wear and tear of all bike parts, including hydraulic ebike brakes.
+Getting your e-bike regularly serviced and maintained by a mechanic will ensure that your components are in good order.
+And that they last as long as possible!

 - Quality of E-Bike Components

-As I mentioned earlier, e-bikes will regularly need to have certain components replaced.
-Ultimately, the quality of your replacement parts plays a crucial role in the expected lifespan of them.
+As I mentioned earlier, e-bikes will need to have components replaced.
+Ultimately, replacement part quality plays a crucial role in their expected lifespan.

-For this reason, you’ll want to ensure that you use high-quality replacement parts.
-Luckily, we’ll be looking at the best electric bike brake pads in this article!
+For this reason, ensure that you use high-quality replacement parts.
+To assist you, let’s look at the best electric bike brake pads.

 How Often Should You Inspect E-Bike Brake Pads?

-Before replacing your e-bike’s brake pads, you’ll want to inspect them.
+Before replacing your e-bike’s brake pads, you should inspect them.
 By doing this, you’ll be able to verify that a replacement is actually necessary.
 I’ll guide you through this simple process in a moment.
 However, did you know that you should be inspecting your disc brake pads regularly?

 As a golden rule, you should inspect your e-bike’s brake pads at least once a month.
 To do this, you will need to remove the brake pads from your bike.
 When inspecting the brake pads, you’ll be assessing how much the previously discussed factors have impacted brake pad wear and tear in the last month.